Load Balancing Configuration for Thinfinity VirtualUI

 Your next step would be: Pool your VMs and add Windows instances on-demand

-IMPORTANT: This article is closely liked with other articles:
+IMPORTANT: This article is closely linked with other articles:

 - Deploy Thinfinity VirtualUI on a Large Scale Environment